polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ### Why no per-tx delay layer

-An earlier sketch considered a "delay any transfer above threshold X by N hours" layer (optimistic-settlement style).
+A "delay any transfer above threshold X by N hours" layer (optimistic-settlement style) was considered and not adopted.
 A correctly-set velocity cap subsumes it:

 * A single $300M release trips the per-asset cap immediately.
 * A slow drain just under the per-hour rate gets caught by the 24h aggregate.